alexrobincrabbe/Wordwell/README.md

 ### Delete Modals

-- The delete modals display a confirmation dialogue, to confirm is the user wants to delte a post/message
+- The delete modals display a confirmation dialogue, to confirm if the user wants to delete a post/message
 - The cancel button closes the modal
 - The delete button deletes the post/reply from the database
 - The post delete button redirects the user to the post list